 Water Heater Maintenance

 In order to make sure your water heater lasts as long as possible, you should have a local plumber out to do maintenance every six months.
 We can flush out your tank and make sure that your heater is not over-pressurized and that the unit is free of leaks.

 Make Sure Your Heater is not Over Pressurized

 It is always a good idea to check your pressure valve yourself, every so often, to avoid an emergency.
 First, turn off the electricity that goes to the water heater, then locate the cold-water inlet and turn it off.
 Check the pressure valve to make sure it is not over-pressurized.
 If it is over-pressurized, simply open the relief valve and let the excess water out.
 You will want to place a bucket below the valve, to catch any water that comes out.

-With our professional repairs and installation and your regular maintenance, your water heater will last a long time and have few problems.
+With our professional repairs and installation and your regular maintenance, your water heater will last a long time.

 Get in Touch With a Local Plumber for Hot Water Heaters and Services